Alcohol and Other Drugs

 - liver

-For each of these cancers, the more alcohol you drink, regardless beverage type, the higher the risk of cancer.
+For each of these cancers, the more alcohol you drink, regardless of beverage type, the higher the risk of cancer.
+See Alcoholic drinks and the risk of cancer - World Cancer Research Fund and American Institute for Cancer Research (PDF)

 Alcohol and cancer are connected